Liqwid-Labs/agora/docs/tech-design/proposals.md

 ### Voting stages

 The life-cycle of a proposal is neatly represented by a state machine, with the 'draft' phase being the initial state, and 'executed' and 'failed' being the terminating states.

-Please note that this state-machine representation is purely conceptual and should not be expected to reflect technical implementation.
+**Please note that this state-machine representation is purely conceptual and should not be expected to reflect technical implementation.** This is because some state transitions in the state machine representation don't need to happen in the actual implementation as a transaction.
+A key example is going from the "lock" phase to the "execution" phase.
+The only thing that needs to happen is that time goes by.
+So under the hood, they are represented the same in the Proposal's datum.

+> Emily 2022-04-27: This is quite confusing still, I feel. @Jack, could you try to reword this and make it more clear?

 ![](../diagrams/ProposalStateMachine.svg)